 Understanding how much space we’ve got and learning how we can fit shapes together in an exact way will be helpful when painting a room, buying a home, remodeling a kitchen, or building a deck.

-Now if your shape is a polygon, you can add up all the polygon’s lengths of its sides to find its perimeter.
+Now, if your shape is a polygon, you can add up all the polygon’s lengths of its sides to find its perimeter.
 Be careful: make sure that you measure all the lengths in the same units of measure.
 You measure the perimeter in linear units, and these are 1-dimensional.
-Units of measure examples for length are feet, inches, or centimeters.
+The units of measure examples for length are feet, inches, or centimeters.

 The problem: What is the perimeter of this figure.
 The measurements given are inches.